MarshalJoe/FriendlyGhost/README.md

 You can also save a `.csv` file as a `links.txt' and it will format it correctly.

-Using your terminal, navigate to the project's root directory with `cd` and enter this command to start the scraper:
+Then using your terminal, navigate to the project's root directory with `cd` and enter this command to start the scraper:

 ````casperjs crawler.js````